Understanding & Maintaining Your Septic System

 - Discharge all wastewater from the septic tank.
 Don’t run wastewater from laundry or a sauna directly into the drainfield as the detergent scum will quickly clog soil pores and cause failure.

 - Avoid compacting soil over the drainfield.
-Compacted soil cannot treat wastwater and once compacted, it can’t be restored.
+Compacted soil cannot treat wastewater and once compacted, it can’t be restored.

 Best Management Practices to Keep Your System Working